Le Viager: Plot

 Several years later, Martinet, now in his 80s, contracts influenza.
 Hoping to finally see him die, the remaining Galipeau plotters, Léon and Elvire, visit him in the hospital where they find him healed and enjoying life.
 Under the disguise of cleaning his house before his return from hospital, Léon and Elvire sabotage the place to have Martinet fall down the stairs of the balcony to his death.
 The plan backfires : Elvire dies and Léon ends up in hospital.

 A few years later, Noël (Emile and Elvire's son and Léon's nephew) is now in his late 30s and earns a living by stealing from homes.
 He ends up under arrest and, as the tribunal is about to sentence him, Martinet (willing to help the Galipeau as he still has not figured out they tried to kill him) shows up and his moving speech saves Noël from prison.
 Upon hearing the verdict, Léon dies of a heart attack in the tribunal.

 Finally, the last remaining member of the Galipeau family, Noël enrolls two criminal friends as hitmen to kill Martinet while he stages a fireworks show for the old man's 100th birthday as a distraction.
-However, the fireworks detonate early, killing Noël while Martinets enjoys the show, not realizing what just happened.
+However, the fireworks detonate early, killing Noël while Martinet enjoys the show, not realizing what just happened.

 The film concludes with Martinet, now over 100, contemplating his flourishing, sun-bathed garden and wondering if the grove is that beautiful because the Galipeau are watching over him.
 He pictures the whole Galipeau family, dressed in white, enjoying life in the garden alongside him, never realizing they all died trying to murder him.